Train track at sunset

 Returning to the Netherlands

-Please note: If you are deregistered from the BRP, you need to register again.
-The municipality may terminate your facilities.
-Then there may no longer be a place in the municipality where you have been living.
-You will then be redirected to another municipality.
-You do not have to collect a new sticker from the IND if you still have your sticker.
+If you were deregistered from the BRP, you need to re-register.
+It may be that your municipality has discontinued your services.
+In that case, there may be no more room in your old municipality, and you will be redirected to another municipality.
+You do not have to pick up a new sticker from the IND if you still have your old sticker.

 Travelling outside the European Union